peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 * `static EDecimal Invert​(EDecimal ed1,
       EContext ec)`<br>
- Performs a logical NOT operation on an arbitrary-precision decimal number in the form of a logical operand.
+ Performs a logical NOT operation on an arbitrary-precision decimal number in the form of a  logical operand .
 * `static boolean IsCanonical​(EDecimal ed)`<br>
  Returns whether the given arbitrary-precision number object is in a canonical form.